-About Lauren & the New AlbumNashville singer/songwriter, Lauren Lucas, knows first-hand the familiar story of a small town girl moving to a music city, only to have her dream locked away in the vault of a major label.
-Finally free to release her music in her own way, Lauren partnered with Grammy-winning engineer, Chad Carlson, for her critically acclaimed 2007 EP, If I Was Your Girl.
-With Lucas’ engaging melodies and soulful voice, the project recently caught the attention of Lady Antebellum’s Charles Kelley, who requested to hear the title track in an on-air radio interview with DJ Hall-Of-Famer, Gerry House.
+Once she was free to release her music in her own way, Lauren partnered with Grammy-winning engineer, Chad Carlson, for her critically acclaimed EP, If I Was Your Girl.
+With Lucas’ engaging melodies and soulful voice, the project caught the attention of Lady Antebellum’s Charles Kelley, who requested to hear the title track in an on-air radio interview with DJ Hall-Of-Famer, Gerry House.

-Armed with a brand new record, On With the Show, Lucas is gaining momentum with fans and critics alike.
-She explores new points of view, both lyrically and musically, as she blends her rootsy-soul with more pop-tinged melodies, reminiscent of her influences, such as Jonatha Brooke, Bonnie Raitt, John Mayer, and Sara Bareilles.
+Armed with her next project, On With the Show, Lucas gained momentum with fans and critics alike.
+She explored new points of view, both lyrically and musically, and blended her rootsy-soul with more pop-tinged melodies, reminiscent of her influences, Bonnie Raitt and John Mayer.

 In keeping with the theme of moving onward in her own way, Lauren decided against the typical headshot album cover, and asked her friend Jim Starlin, known for drawing and creating the most iconic villains for Marvel and DC Comics, to illustrate her album cover instead.